 Gail has received international recognition as the recipient of numerous photography awards, including those in France, Russia and Japan.
 She has shown her work in both solo and group exhibitions in the US and worldwide, including galleries in Chicago, New York, Venice, Paris, and Tokyo.
 Beyond creating large-scale art for public and corporate installations, her limited-edition works are held in the mayors’ offices in Chicago and San Francisco, in the permanent collection at UIMA museum in Chicago, as well as private collections throughout the US, the UK and Italy.

-Gail has been featured in various media, including World Art Dubai, Michigan Avenue and Chicago Woman Magazines, Voyage Chicago, Splash and on television with NBC Universal’s “Chicago Justice.”
+Gail has been featured in various media, including World Art Dubai, Michigan Avenue, Modern Luxury and Chicago Woman Magazines, Inside Artists, Splash and on television with NBC Universal’s “Chicago Justice.”

 Photography awakens a world of exploration for me.
 The instantaneous captures within a given moment of time, quenches an internal urge and continues to arouse my creative sensibilities.
 I call the city my studio, and with its unlimited creative possibilities, I am able to gather much of my photographic inventory, as I walk the streets, camera in hand.
 Additionally, through experimental processes, traditional photography has expanded and evolved my vision and been a catalyst to express the medium in new and atypical ways.

 My process originates in my imagination, where I sit with an idea or concept.
 Experimenting is key, and I often begin by layering fragments of photographs that I intrinsically feel may blend well together.
 In addition, I utilize a variety of materials, including paint, torn papers, glass and fabric and incorporate digital imaging techniques to further my vision.
 My mashup of materials is continually evolving and provides an outlet to explore and venture into new territory.